 - Other documents to include if applicable: offer letter from your future employer, copy of any previous EAD cards, photocopy of any correspondence with USCIS such as envelopes, receipts, notifications, etc. as may be appropriate for the situation.

-- USCIS will send a Receipt Notice, called an I-797C, within two to four weeks, to IPS.
-IPS will scan and email you a copy of the receipt.
-You must collect the original I-797 from our office or request it to be mailed to your US address if you are no longer in Houghton.
-You must keep this receipt; it is needed for OPT STEM Extension and H-1B processing.
+- USCIS will send a Receipt Notice, called an I-797C, within two to four weeks, to the address you have listed on your I-765 application .
+You must keep this receipt; it is needed for the STEM-OPT extension and H-1B processing.

 - Fees can change without prior notice.
-Check USCIS for the latest updates.
+Check the USCIS website properly for the latest updates.

 - You can take recreational courses while on OPT.
 However, if you begin a new degree program, your OPT is automatically terminated.

 - OPT is authorized as full time.
 However, you are eligible to work part time (as long as your total hours of work do not exceed 40 hours per week).